 - Veterans, for current information on veterans waivers, please visit the Olympic College Military & Veteran Programs website.

 Vocational Waivers (More Than 18 Credits)

 - A partial waiver of tuition may be approved for vocational students in programs that require registration in more than 18 credits a term.
 Forms are available at the Workforce Development Office, Bldg.
 5, Rm.
 421.

 Washington State Residency for Tuition Purposes

 Military personnel stationed in Washington state and their dependents who present military ID at registration will be granted a waiver of non-resident tuition and will receive the resident rate.
-Residency must be verified and proven each quarter of enrollment.
+Residency must be verified and proven each term of enrollment.

 Individuals who are non-residents or U.S. citizens MAY qualify for resident tuition if they meet certain criteria.
 Contact the Ranger Station for more information.